We get questions everyday about whether our filters remove TDS (Total Dissolved Solids). The questions go one of two ways:

 1. Do your filters remove TDS?

-2. Why is my filtered water getting a high reading on my TDS meter?
+2. Why is my filtered water getting a high TDS meter reading?

 These are very good questions because they get to the heart of how we can tell whether we are drinking clean water.
 But, before we answer them let's try to understand TDS a little better.